POWER OF LOVE

 Floor 22 x 20 ft

-Power of Love is inspired by set designs, graphics, and horror aesthetics of South Asian cinema and TV game shows.
-It was exhibited at the 24th Bienal de Sao Paulo, whose animating concept was the Manifesto Antropófago (Cannibal Manifesto) of 1928 by the Brazilian poet Oswald de Andrade.
+Power of Love was conceived for and exhibited at the 24th Bienal de São Paulo, whose animating concept was the Manifesto Antropófago (Cannibal Manifesto) of 1928, written by the Brazilian poet Oswald de Andrade.
+One of the earliest and most inspired postcolonial texts, the Manifesto Antropófago advanced the idea of Brazil consuming dominant European cultural forms in order to forge a new reality.